Édouard Pottier: Biography

 Pottier was born in Strasbourg on 6 July 1839 and entered the French Navy as a cadet at Brest in 1855.
 Promoted to midshipman on 1 August 1857, he made his first cruise, operating in the Pacific Ocean aboard the 30-gun sailing corvette Constantine.
 In March 1861, he was assigned to the sailing corvette Expeditive on the Iceland Station.
-He was promoted to enseigne de vaisseau on 2 September 1861.
+He was promoted to enseigne de vaisseau (ship-of-the-line ensign) on 2 September 1861.

 In October 1861, he reported aboard the aviso Marceau off Mexico as her second-in-command and took part in the Second French intervention in Mexico, participating in operations in the region of Veracruz.
 In January 1863, he reported aboard the 50-gun frigate Sybille for operations in the Indian Ocean and at New Caledonia.

 Pottier became second-in-command of the screw transport Creuse in French Cochinchina in February 1865, beginning a long stay in East Asia and the Pacific that included duty aboard the river gunboat Hache.
 Promoted to lieutenant on 14 August 1866, he was ordered to the river gunboat Yatagan, aboard which he took part in the conquest of Vĩnh Long Province that year resulting in the incorporation of the province into French Cochinchina.
 Becoming a Knight of the Legion of Honour on 10 August 1868, he became second-in-command of the screw aviso Coetlogon in the China and Japan Division, and he became the ship's commanding officer in March 1871.
 He transferred to the transport Loire at New Caledonia in 1873.

 Pottier's long stay in East Asia and the Pacific finally came to an end in 1874, when he became second-in-command of the screw aviso Forbin in the South Atlantic Division.
 He took part in a hydrographic survey in Patagonia from 1875 to 1876.
 From 1877 to 1881, he served aboard ships of the Antilles Division, first as second-in-command of the steam frigate Victoire from 1877 to 1878, then as second-in command of the cruiser Châteaurenault.